 Second: we wanted to make a game that is easy to learn and simple to play.
 The basic playing mechanism is so simple to learn that even a player with little board game experience gets to know how to play in just a couple of rounds.
 Experienced RPG adventurers jump in the game in a matter of minutes.
 Confirmed on numerous playtesters during five years of development. 😉 Trust us.

 Great tale in one gaming session

 Third: we wanted to write a great tale and tell it in one session.
-To us, story matters the most (we are writers, remember? 🙂 ).
-We believe if you do not have compelling story, memorable characters, good background and credible world setting, you’ll just have another game in the genre.
-If you feel some kind of emptiness after playing a game, that’s where that feeling come from – story isn’t written very well or story doesn’t exist at all!
+To us, the story matters the most (we are writers, remember? 🙂 ).
+We believe if you do not have a compelling story, memorable characters, good background, and credible world setting, you’ll just have another game in the genre.
+If you feel some kind of emptiness after playing a game, that’s where that feeling comes from – a story isn’t written very well or a story doesn’t exist at all!
 In a way, we used a board game as a medium to tell the story.
 It’s a little bit of exaggeration but it clearly shows how much story is important to us.
-Also, we didn’t want for players to play 30 or more hours to finally find out who mysterious murderer is and to stop him.
+Also, we didn’t want players to play 30 or more hours to finally find out who the mysterious murderer is and to stop him.
 We want to tell the whole story in one game session and we did that.
-Now, that may imply that replayability rate isn’t high but that’s not like that: we never played two same games and we have been playing Arcadia Tenebra for quite some time. 🙂
+Now, that may imply that the replayability rate isn’t high but that’s not like that: we never played two same games and we have been playing Arcadia Tenebra for quite some time. 🙂